Key Takeaways

 If you are unfamiliar with how these protocols work together, SPF, DKIM, and DMARC form the foundation of modern email authentication and are now a baseline requirement for reaching Microsoft-hosted inboxes.

 Microsoft has been progressively tightening these requirements, particularly for high-volume senders.
-Their strengthening email ecosystem requirements for Outlook outlines the specific thresholds and authentication standards now expected of senders.
+Their strengthening email ecosystem requirements for Outlook outline the specific thresholds and authentication standards now expected of senders.

 550 5.7.1: General authentication failure